weop/ubuntu-docker-playground/README.md

 - auto installs latest docker package from official repo.
 - spawns the docker daemon.

-to work on containers using this machine export the environment variable DOCKER_HOST needs to be configured.
+to work on containers using this machine, the environment variable DOCKER_HOST needs to be set.
 ```
 export DOCKER_HOST=tcp://192.168.10.10:2375
 ```